-- feature_selection the first function, which determines the top features to be used for training
+- feature_selection the first function, which determines the top features to be used for training.

 - train the model-training function

-- test-classifier the model-testing function
+- evaluate the model-testing function

-• mlrun-model - the model-serving function
+- mlrun-model the model-serving function

 set_function uses the code_to_function and import_function methods under the hood (used in the previous notebooks), but in addition it saves the function configurations in the project spec for use in automated workflows and CI/CD.